giumas/hyo2_qax/docs/project_governance.rst

 * The membership of the **QAX Steering Committee**.
 * The decision process related to **QAX Project changes**.
+* The handling of **code changes**.

 In brief, the QAX Steering Committee votes on proposals created as `GitHub tickets <https://github.com/ausseabed/qax/issues>`_.
 These proposals are available for review for at least three business days.
 A single veto is sufficient to delay proposal acceptance although ultimately a majority of members can pass a proposal.
+All not-minor code changes require at least 1 reviewer.

 Steering Committee
 ------------------